 You need to charge your phone to take your photos and navigate through the maps.
 As electricity is scarce in the region, bring a Power Bank with you.

 You can use your mobile phone to capture photos.
 However, if you want to use a DSLR camera without breaking your bank, you can choose Nikon 3300.
 I like this camera because it is lightweight compared to other DSLRs.
 Remember that this is an entry-level DSLR and if you want sublime output, increase your budget.
+Recently, I upgraded to Canon EOS R – it’s a full-frame mirrorless camera and I absolutely love it!

 The camera I mentioned above comes with a basic lens.
 If you want to take photos of a bigger region, you need a wide-angle camera lens.
 This 10-20mm wide-angle lens can be used with the Nikon 3300 and will give you an option to shot the landscape better.